Lawsuits over Trump business threaten to tie up presidency

 Allegations of unpaid work are at the center of another pending dispute.

-Another tactic that may haunt Trump is his use of courts or private arbitration to attack the media, silence his critics and keep employees from talking.

-Throughout his campaign, Trump routinely threatened legal action against news outlets, including The Associated Press, for coverage he claimed was unfair.
-He sought $10 million in damages against a former adviser he accused of violating a non-disclosure agreement.
-The matter was settled after the adviser, Sam Nunberg, contested the proceeding in New York state court.
+In October, a circuit court awarded more than $310,000 to a Florida paint store for money owed for a renovation of one of Trump’s golf resorts, but the case is still pending on appeal.

-Trump is also coming in with a state investigation into his charity hanging over his head.
+Trump is also coming into office with a pending state investigation into his charity.

 In December, Trump said he would dissolve the charity to avoid conflicts of interest, but Schneiderman has said the charity cannot close while the investigation is going on.
-In an email to the AP, spokeswoman Amy Spitalnick said she couldn’t say when the investigation will wrap up.
 Trump does not face the potential for criminal charges in that investigation, but he or the foundation could face fines and other civil penalties.

-Prakash said the litigation problem is so big that Congress should pass a law freezing any legal action against sitting presidents until after they leave office.
-Such a law, Prakash argued in a Los Angeles Times op-ed article , should also bar presidents from bringing personal or business lawsuits while in office.

-Obama ethics lawyer Eisen thinks the best solution is for Trump to divest his assets, as most recent presidents have done.
-The president-elect has given no indication he is considering such a move.

 Comments